 It is anticipated that avoided costs will be driven primarily by avoidance of slips resulting in injury.
-Data from the Labour Force Survey suggests that the injury rate from 'slips, trips and falls' in the 'human health activities' professions is around 0.55%.
+An estimate from Labour Force Survey data shows that the injury rate from 'slips, trips and falls' in SIC 86 the 'Human Health Activities' is 0.46 % (95% C.I.
+0.38% - 0.55%, averaged 2008/09-2016/17).
 The rarity of injurious events means that it is likely we will need to model the impact of falls reduction on fall related injuries; data collected from the trial study is likely to be insufficient to enable us to infer a relationship between slips and injuries.
 Given that the study is unlikely to provide statistically significant results on the change in the injury rate or types of injuries, a central scenario will be to assume that the change in injury rate is commensurate with the observed change in slip rate (i.e. 30% fall in slips results in 30% fall in injuries, and a 30% reduction in across all injury types/severities).
-To facilitate this analysis, we will complement the data collected during the survey with national data on slips reported under Reporting of Injuries Disease and Dangerous Occurrences Regulations, (RIDDOR) and the Labour Force Survey, which are held by HSE.
-The former provides detailed information on types of injury sustained, while the latter provides nationally representative data on self-reported injuries, including the severity of injuries, measured by time off work.
+To facilitate this analysis, we will complement the data collected during the survey with national data on slips reported the Labour Force Survey, which are held by HSE under licence from the Office of National Statistics.
+The LFS provides nationally representative data on self-reported injuries, including the severity of injuries, measured by time off work.

-To enable a cost-utility analysis to be undertaken, we will collect EQ-5D-5L data from participants who report an injury and will produce health state profiles, which we will be converted to utility scores using published NICE/EuroQol 'standard tariffs'.
-We will validate this with published studies on the health-related quality of life effects of comparable injuries.
+To enable a cost-utility analysis to be undertaken, we will collect EQ-5D-5L data from participants who report an injury and will produce health state profiles, which we will be converted to utility scores using published NICE/EuroQol 'standard tariffs' [14].
+We will validate this where possible, with published studies on the health-related quality of life effects of comparable injuries.
 We will compare this with age/gender population level data of EQ-5D scores to derive the utility loss associated with slip-related injuries.
 This will enable the standard cost per QALY measure of cost-effectiveness to be derived.
 We feel it too onerous and costly to collect EQ-5D from the total trial population as is usual in a trial based economic evaluation, as the vast majority of the participants are healthy and working, will not have an injury, and will return a high utility score.
 It is proportionate therefore to use existing general population data from published sources.